undeadinu/mobileapp/docs/ui-tests.md

 #### How to sign
 For release builds, our Bitrise process uses a step to sign it, but I don't think we should run UI tests on release builds.
 (Except by the Google-related tests, if we ever do them)
-For adhoc and debug builds, any keystore would do and we can safely use the default android debug keystore it for UI tests, which can be found on a secret folder inside your home folder if you have the SDK installed (either by having Android Studio, Xamarin, or just the Android SDK installed in your machine)
+For adhoc and debug builds, any keystore would do and we can safely use the default android debug keystore for UI tests, which can be found on a secret folder inside your home folder if you have the SDK installed (either by having Android Studio, Xamarin, or just the Android SDK installed in your machine)

 For adhoc and release builds, you can grab them from the latest builds on Bitrise.
 For debug builds, you'll need to archive a debug build.